 Retrofit Kits For Touring Bikes

 There are lots of different kits that you can buy to turn your regular touring bike into an electric bike.
-Conversion kits are often cheaper than similarly performing e-Bikes.
-Prices start from a few hundred dollars right up to about US$2000 for some of the more powerful kits.
-The recommended minimum spend is in the middle price bracket where you can get good value, decent batteries/components and a long wear life.
+Conversion kits are often cheaper than similarly performing e-bikes.
+Prices start from a few hundred dollars right up to about US $2000 for some of the more powerful kits.
+The recommended minimum spend is in the middle price bracket where you can get good value, decent batteries/components and long wear life.
 Canadian brand Bionx is the highest regarded for their refined products, although their prices do reflect that.

 Check out these brands for more information: